-We avoided dairy for quite a while while I was getting my autoimmune disease under control and healing my son’s dairy allergy, but dairy is back in the rotation now.
+We avoided dairy for quite a while while I was getting my autoimmune disease under control and healing my son’s dairy allergy.
+Now dairy is back in our healthy recipes rotation.
 Since cottage cheese is cultured it’s also easier to digest than some other dairy products.
-We use the Good Culture brand at our home because it’s grass-fed, organic, and contains probiotics.
-(Check local grocery stores and if they don’t have it, ask them to start carrying it!)
+We use the Good Culture brand because it’s grass-fed, organic, and has probiotics.
+Check local grocery stores and if they don’t have it, ask them to start carrying it!

-Chia seeds are another commonly used ingredient around our house.
+Chia seeds are another common ingredient around our house.
 I always have a big bag on hand for family favorites like chia seed pudding.
 This recipe doesn’t call for a large amount, but these tiny seeds still really pack a punch.
-Chia seeds satiate the appetite, contain protein and antioxidants, and help hydration, all of which help support a healthy weight.
+Chia seeds are filling, and have protein and antioxidants.
+They also help with hydration.
+All of these benefits help support a healthy weight.

 One interesting fact about chia seeds is their gelling effects may have health benefits.
-Researchers think that this gel action also occurs in the stomach, creating a barrier between carbohydrates and enzymes in the stomach which slows the conversion of carbs into sugar.
+Researchers think this gel action also occurs in the stomach.
+This then creates a barrier between carbohydrates and enzymes in the stomach to slow the conversion of carbs into sugar.

-There are so many benefits to collagen powder that I could write a whole post on them (oh wait, I actually I did here!).
-Grass-fed collagen powder adds extra protein and is a little more versatile than drinking bone broth, especially on hot days.
+There are so many benefits to collagen powder that I’ve written a whole post on them.
+Like protein powders, grass-fed collagen powder adds extra protein.
+It’s also a little more versatile than drinking bone broth, especially on hot days.
 Collagen is similar to gelatin in its benefits, yet it dissolves in cold water and is a little easier to digest.
 My family consumes some form of gelatin or collagen daily.

-Put in all in the blender, and there you have it… enjoy!
+Put it all in the blender, and there you have it… enjoy!

 What are some of your favorite healthy smoothie ingredients?
 Have you found ways to sneak in extra protein, fiber, or even veggies?